-Over hundreds of years, lawyers and judges seem to have developed a language of their own, rife with Latin terms you can't decipher without those ninth grade notes you lost after the final.
-This secret language gives legal professionals a certain dramatic mystique that can be intimidating, sexy and, as every law students knows, annoying to learn.
+Over hundreds of years, lawyers and judges seem to have developed a language of their own, rife with Latin terms you can't decipher without those ninth-grade notes you lost after the final.
+This secret language gives legal professionals a certain dramatic mystique that can be intimidating, sexy, and, as every law student knows, annoying to learn.

 Anyone who has ever watched an episode of Law and Order knows that the words “objection" and “sustained" have to be yelled out before anything really dramatic happens in a courtroom.
 But what do those words actually mean?
 Here are a few lawyerly terms translated:

 - Plea Bargain

 What Do These Words Mean?

 “Objection" is used to protest when an opposing lawyer asks an inappropriate question of a witness.
 A lawyer can also object when a witness makes a statement that has nothing to do with the question at hand.

 If a judge “sustains" an objection, he or she is agreeing with it, telling the lawyer who asked the question to drop it and move on.

 When a judge overrules an objection, he is telling the witness to go ahead and answer the question.